 the categories of third parties to whom we disclose personal information;

 the specific pieces of information we have collected about you;

-the categories of personal information about you, if any, that we have disclosed for monetary or other valuable consideration and the categories of third parties to which we have disclosed the information, by category or categories of personal information for each third party to which we disclosed the personal information; and
+the categories of personal information about you, if any, that we have sold or shared and the categories of third parties to which we have sold or shared the information, by category or categories of personal information for each category of third party to whom we sold or shared the personal information; and

 the categories of personal information about you that we disclosed for a business purpose and the categories of recipients to whom we disclosed the information for a business purpose.

 As required or permitted under applicable law, please note that we may take steps to verify your identity before granting you access to information or acting on your request to exercise your rights.
 We may limit our response to your exercise of the above rights as permitted under applicable law.
 We may not discriminate against you in response to your exercise of the above rights, including by:

 Charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties;

 Providing a different level of quality of goods or services to you; or

 Suggesting that you will receive a different price or rate for goods or services or a different level of quality goods or services.